Zilliqa/delegated_staking/README.md

 forge script script/CollectCommission.s.sol --broadcast --legacy --sig "run(address payable)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2
 ```

 By default, the commission is transferred to the original contract owner.
-The current contract owner can change the address to which the commission is transferred by running
+The current contract owner can change the commission receiver by running the following command with a non-zero address as the second argument:
 ```bash
 forge script script/Configure.s.sol --broadcast --legacy --sig "commissionReceiver(address payable, address)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 0xeA78aAE5Be606D2D152F00760662ac321aB8F017
 ```